gantry/docs/pages/01.gantry5/03.particles/06.position/docs.md

 Instead of breaking out your text editor to rename and/or create widget positions, you can do so with a few clicks of the mouse.
 This is also easier than going through the widgets and reassigning them to the new positions scheme one-by-one.

-In addition, you can easily create vastly different positions setups between Configurations, enabling you to have an entirely different positions set and layout from one page to the next.
+In addition, you can easily create vastly different positions setups between outlines, enabling you to have an entirely different positions set and layout from one page to the next.

 Creating, Deleting, and Moving Positions
 -----